kciter/thing/README.md

 ```

 ### Redaction
 Sometimes there's information you don't want to show.
-In such cases we can use the `Reaction`.
+In such cases we can use the `Redaction`.

 For example, card information can be sensitive, so write a condition in the `rule` to redact if the `creditCard` field contains card information.
 ```kotlin